pyca/cryptography/docs/fernet.rst

     .. method:: encrypt(data)

+        Encrypts data passed.
+The result of this encryption is known as a "Fernet token" and has strong privacy and authenticity guarantees.

         :param bytes data: The message you would like to encrypt.
         :returns bytes: A secure message that cannot be read or altered without the key.
 It is URL-safe base64-encoded.
 This is